ChefPax

 How microgreens are grown

-Microgreens are grown in a substrate — typically soil or a hemp fiber mat — and placed under grow lights for 7–14 days.
+Microgreens are grown in a substrate — typically soil, coco, or a fiber mat — and placed under grow lights until the cotyledons and, for many crops, the first true leaves are developed.
 They are harvested by cutting the stem just above the root, which remains in the growing medium.
-The harvested portion includes the stem and cotyledon (seed leaf), and sometimes the first true leaves.

 ChefPax grows microgreens in a controlled indoor environment in Manor, TX, using environmental sensors to monitor temperature, humidity, and light — ensuring consistent quality across each tray.